-To remove the eliminator, lift with two hands on an eliminator section, this will indicate where one section stops and another starts.
-Lift the eliminators at that intersection, removing two packs at one time.
+To remove the eliminator, stand inside the access panel and lift with two hands on an eliminator section, this will indicate where one section stops and another starts.
+Lift the eliminators at that intersection, removing two packs at one time (see image).
 Once the first two packs are removed, the remaining packs should be easily removed.
 Pay close attention to the orientation and placement, they are not symmetrical.
 Each pack should be replaced at the location which it was removed.
+Repeat this process for the second half of the evaporative condenser.